Consider a species with an XY chromosomal

 doubled.

-we would see the centromeres separate
+the centromeres separate as they moved

-the cell nucleus would temporarily have twice
+cell nucleus temporarily includes twice the

-At the completion of telophase, the two
+chromosomes.
+At the completion of telophase,

-sets have separated to either pole, karyokinesis
+the two sets have separated to either pole, karyokinesis

 is complete, and there are two daughter